 Name Type Required Default Notes

-sms string n Short message recipient address can be either a mobile number or email address.
+sms string No Short message recipient address; can be a mobile number or email address

-primary string n see notes postal, email, sms or fax.
+primary string No see notes postal, email, sms, or fax.

-If not specified the primary address is chosen between the addresses provided, in order of sms, fax, email, postal.
+If not specified, the primary address is chosen in the order of sms, fax, email, postal.

-reference string n Add a searchable customer reference to each letter.
+reference string No Add a searchable customer reference to each letter

-custom_data variable n List of elements used to control special features of Bing backend process (consult Customer Service for details).
+custom_data variable No List of elements used to control special features of Bing's backend process (consult Customer Service for details)

-page_start integer n 0 Specify the first page of the letter.
-It is a 0 based index of a page in the document.
+page_start integer No 0 Specify the first page of the letter.
+It is a 0-based index of a page in the document.

-page_end integer n no. of pages - 1 Specify the last page of the letter.
-It is a 0 based index of a page in the document.
+page_end integer No no. of pages - 1 Specify the last page of the letter.
+It is a 0-based index of a page in the document.

-List of elements where each element specifies options for 1 or more documents included in the letter.
-In JSON format this element is an array of objects.
+files array No List of elements where each element specifies options for one or more documents included in the letter.
+In JSON format, this element is an array of objects.
 (See below).

-Note.
-If the attachments field is not provided and multiple files are specified for a letter, the first document is marked as letters and the remainder as attachments.
+Note: If the attachments field is not provided and multiple files are specified for a letter, the first document is marked as a letter and the remainder as attachments.

 A document cannot be both a letter and an attachment.